grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 So far so good.
 The setting elements - liminalities, Accursed, etc. - are inventive, sympathetic to the themes and give a creative arena of play.
 It's a little tepid, but the bones are solid

 Like the _Chronicles of Darkness_, *Curseborne* is less global, with less canon.
 It's more distributed and local.
 There is no overarching conflict.
 Unfortunately, this also leaves the setting a little... uninspiring?
 I'm don't immediately understand what player characters are supposed to do.
 I don't immediately identify with the Accursed.
 What stories are you I supposed to tell?
 Liminalities sound cool at first, but the execution is confusing and complicated.
 Most liminalities are places, but they can also be people and things.
+They serve a variety of functions, some very specific, which hint at

 **Chapter 2: Lineages.** Here is the heart of the matter.
 Urban fantasy TTRPGs live or die by their [splats](https://whitewolf.fandom.com/wiki/Splat#Fatsplats,_secondary_splats,_and_tiers).
 They introduce the aesthetic, core concepts, themes and motifs.